-While the selection for men’s wedding bands metal choices may seem never ending, some metals are more popular than others.
-The most popular metals for men’s wedding bands are gold (white, yellow or rose), platinum, palladium, tungsten, titanium and silver.
-Each metal has its own strengths, so choosing the ideal metal type depends on your man’s personality and lifestyle.
+The most popular metals for men’s wedding bands are gold, platinum, palladium, tungsten, titanium and silver.
+Each metal has its own strengths and weaknesses, so choosing the ideal metal type depends on your man’s personality and lifestyle.

-Its high cost and durability make it a luxe choice.
-Platinum also doesn’t tarnish, it doesn’t need to be polished, and it rarely scratches.
+Its high cost makes it a luxe choice, but its durability makes it a sensible choice.
+Platinum is one of the strongest precious metals in the world.
+Platinum rings will show minimal—if any—signs of wear and tear even if they are worn everyday.
 If your ring is going to take a lot of wear and tear, platinum is an ideal (and practical) investment.

 A close relative to platinum, palladium also features a similar white hue and high shine.
 Although this metal isn’t quite as durable, it is less expensive.
 For men who want the look of platinum and a similar durability, palladium is a fantastic choice.